MisterEggnog/enum-variant-macros/README.md

     Ok(())
 }
 ```
-> Note that derivation of this type also requires that the `impl From<Variant> for &'static str` is also implemented.
+Note: Derivation of this type also requires that `impl From<Variant> for &'static str` is implemented.

 FromVariants is relatively simple, it just generates From for each wrapped type.
 ```rust